 Some winter sports enthusiasts prefer ski racks as they are cheaper than a roof box and can transport up to six pairs of skis.
 However, you shouldn’t skimp on safety.
 There are ski racks that can be locked to protect your equipment from theft.
 Some ski racks even have magnetic devices that make them very easy to attach to the roof.
 But be careful!
 The magnets can easily scratch off the car’s paintwork.
 To avoid this, a thin layer of cling film can be placed under the magnets to protect the car.

 This protects the car roof, but not the skis.
 With a ski rack, they are exposed on the roof.
 Especially in winter when driving through snow, slush and the splashing of road salt, the equipment can get dirty and even damaged.
 A waterproof ski bag offers good protection here.
-However, it is advisable to test this construction before buying – because it can happen that the skis with ski bag no longer fit in the ski rack.
+However, it is advisable to test this construction before buying – because it it is possible that the skis with ski bag will no longer fit in the ski rack.

 The roof box

-If you want to transport your equipment weatherproof on the roof of your car for your skiing holiday, a roof box is a good idea.
+If you want to transport your equipment in a weatherproof manner on the roof of your car for your ski holiday, a roof box is a good idea.
 Although these are more expensive than ski racks, they also offer more protection as they can be completely locked.
 This protects the equipment from wind and winter weather.
 The roof box can also be used for roof transport outside the ski season, so the investment is often worthwhile.

 Stowing equipment in the roof box is very similar to packing a ski bag.
-Long and heavy items such as skis are placed at the bottom, bulky items such as shoes and helmets are positioned on the outside.
+Place long and heavy items such as skis at the bottom and bulky items such as shoes and helmets on the outside.
 Some roof boxes offer special holders for winter sports equipment.
 Fragile items should also be protected here, either by placing them in the helmet or wrapping them in a few layers of winter clothing.
 You can also wrap plastic bags around fragile items to protect them.
 It is also possible to line the roof box with a blanket so that objects do not slip and are lightly padded.
 The spaces in between can be easily filled with some clothing.

-Before setting off, the tyre pressure should be checked again with the total weight and the height of the headlights readjusted if necessary.
-This is because the roof load can push the car down, which may cause the lights to be too low and dazzle oncoming cars.
+Before setting off, check the tyre pressure again with the total weight of the car and readjust the height of the headlights if necessary.
+This is because the roof load can push the car down, which, depending on the distribution of the weight, may cause the headlights to be lowered or raised, thereby either reducing your visibility or dazzling oncoming drivers.
 The pressure in the tyres must therefore be increased accordingly.

 Driving with a roof box on the car is also different.
 The braking distance is longer and the car leans more when cornering.
 More volume on the roof also offers more resistance to the airstream – you can feel and hear this in the car.
 If you notice that the car is becoming very wobbly, you should therefore slow down.
-The top priority is to drive more slowly and reach your destination safely.
+It’s better to prioritize driving slower to therefore reach your destination safely.

 Which ski bag is the right one?